• 0161 696 6170

 The property market has expanded and changed significantly over the past few years.
 With expansion comes more regulation and standards for landlords to adhere to, particularly in relation to HMOs.

-Local authorities have the power to regulate HMOs with the aim of safeguarding tenants and holding landlords to account.
-Failure to licence a HMO or failure to comply with the HMO management regulations can lead to criminal investigations, prosecutions, substantial fines, orders to repay rent to affected tenants, entry onto the rogue landlord register, and banning orders.
+Local authorities now have greater power to regulate not just HMOs but also other private rented accommodation which falls within one of the licensing schemes.
+The aim of the schemes are to safeguard tenants and to hold landlords to account in relation to private rented accommodation.
+Failure to licence a HMO or private rented accommodation under an additional or selective licensing scheme and/or failure to comply with the associated HMO management regulations can lead to criminal investigations, prosecutions, substantial financial penalties, orders to repay rent to affected tenants, entry onto the rogue landlord register, and banning orders.

-Our specialist lawyers understand the intense pressure on landlords and managers of properties to comply with the increasingly complex and ever changing legislation and regulations that govern management of HMOs.
+Our specialist lawyers understand the intense pressure on landlords and managers of properties to comply with the increasingly complex and ever-changing legislation and regulations that govern management of HMOs and other private rented accommodation.
 We also understand how enforcement action, rent repayment orders and licensing issues can impact significantly on a landlord, whether this be financially or reputational, or both.
 Our experience allows us to provide clear and strategic advice at all stages to help minimise this impact upon you.

 Our experience